You do not want bees in or anywhere near your home.

 Bees don’t just threaten your health and safety.
 They can also damage your house.
 Even if you kill all the bees inside, the hive will still cause problems.

 Even if all the bees are gone, beehives will continue to attract other insects and animals.

-Others bees who find the hive may decide it’s a good place to live and recolonize it.
+Other bees who find the hive may decide it’s an excellent place to live and recolonize it.
 Ants scouting for food will enjoy the sweet honey inside, and you could end up with an ant infestation on your hands.

 Even animals like rats will find and feed on the hive.
-By simply killing the bees and leaving the hive, you can end up with multiple other pests in your home.
+So by simply killing the bees and leaving the hive, you can end up with multiple other pests in your home.